rlenglet/openfaucet/docs/controller.rst

           print 'connected to datapath', dp_id

 The controller stub provides several asynchronous methods for request / reply operations with the datapath.
-Those methods take :class:`~openfaucet.ofprotoops.Callback` objects as arguments to specify callbacks to be made when the operation's reply is received or the operation times out.
+Those methods take callables as arguments to specify callbacks to be made when the operation's reply is received or the operation times out.

+If a callable needs to get additional positional or keyword arguments in addition to the arguments passed by the protocol object, the caller must wrap the callable into a :class:`~openfaucet.ofprotoops.Callable` object.

-.. class:: openfaucet.ofprotoops.Callback
+.. class:: openfaucet.ofprotoops.Callable

-  A namedtuple object specifying a callback to be made, and the additional arguments to be passed in the callback.
-The preferred way to create a :class:`~openfaucet.ofprotoops.Callback` is by calling :meth:`~openfaucet.ofprotoops.Callback.make_callback`:
+  A namedtuple object that decorates a callable to pass additional arguments to it when called.
+The additional arguments to the callable are passed in addition to the arguments given by the caller.
+The preferred way to create a :class:`~openfaucet.ofprotoops.Callable` is by calling :meth:`~openfaucet.ofprotoops.Callable.make_callable`:

-  .. classmethod:: make_callback(callable[, *args, **kwargs])
+  .. classmethod:: make_callable(callable[, *args, **kwargs])

-    Create a callback with the given callable and args.
+    Create a :class:`~openfaucet.ofprotoops.Callable` with the given
+    callable and args.

     :param callable: A callable.
-    :param args: The (possibly empty) sequence of additional positional arguments to pass to the callback.
+    :param args: The (possibly empty) sequence of additional positional arguments to pass to the callable.
-    :param kwargs: The (possibly empty) dict of keyword arguments.
+    :param kwargs: The (possibly empty) dict of additional keyword arguments to pass to the callable.

-  A callable object can then be called by calling:

-  .. method:: call([*first_args])

-    Call this callable with the given args and additional args.

-    :param first_args: The sequence of the first positional args to pass the callable, before this object's args and kwargs.
-Defaults to an empty sequence.

-  The positional arguments given to :meth:`~openfaucet.ofprotoops.Callback.call` correspond to the signature of the method expected by the caller.
-The additional positional and keyword arguments given to :meth:`~openfaucet.ofprotoops.Callback.make_callback` can be used to pass context information to the callable, for example::
+  A callable object can then be called directly, possibly with positional and keyword arguments.
+The positional arguments given to the call correspond to the signature of the method expected by the caller.
+The additional positional and keyword arguments given to :meth:`~openfaucet.ofprotoops.Callable.make_callable` can be used to pass context information to the callable, for example::

     from openfaucet import ofprotoops